 Simply put, she should love talking to people and learning about their sh&%t.

-A good general manager must have a knack for spotting these things and taking action to help every member of the team.
+A list of skills for restaurant manager doesn’t have to be endless, but a good general manager must have a knack for spotting these things and taking action to help every member of the team.
 If she doesn’t feel for people naturally, if talking to her peers is a burden for her, she’ll be losing too much energy sorting it out.

-So I constantly look for informal leaders with a high level of emotional intelligence.
+So when looking for an employee with good restaurant management skills, I pay attention to informal leaders with a high level of emotional intelligence.
 Sometimes, a regular member of the team has no formal management power, but it’s her whom others ask for help and who deals with problems.
 That’s the type of person you will need to fill your shoes as the general manager.

 And that’s about it

-After a few years in this business, I now believe that every restaurant manager who kills it has these three most important skills: she can weather routine, she is creative enough to be constantly improving this routine, and she feels for people and thus becomes their leader long before she seizes formal power.
+After a few years in this business, I now believe that one needs only these three skills for working in a restaurant and killing it as a manager: she should weather routine, she has to be creative enough to be constantly improving this routine, and she must feel for people and thus become their leader long before she seizes formal power.

 At least that’s what we’re looking for in people aiming for manager positions at Dodo Pizza.